huzzahforjulia/huzzahforjulia.github.io/1_engineering.md

 Autonomous Sailboat Team
 -----
-I was a mechanical lead on the Autonomous Sailboat team, where I helped teach new members how to give shape to carbon fibre using a mold.
+I was a mechanical lead on the Autonomous Sailboat team, where I helped teach new members how to give shape to carbon fibre using a mould.
 Carbon fibre was an ideal material for the body of the boat since it is so strong and lightweight.

 ![uwast2_0](https://user-images.githubusercontent.com/49330502/163027214-72a2c3e0-ad8b-497e-9da6-9a8b45cc0ff7.jpg)